Fair isle variations

 Hound’s tooth FI variations

-the Studio punchcard version the Brother version a more block-like one, similar to some found on woven fabrics a petite cousin playing with the negative space (no longer suitable for punchcard)some repeats lined up some “doodles” of mine from an online search adding simple shapes a weaving draft more weaving drafts, scaled for knitting, repeat isolated, and tiled for preview
+the Studio punchcard version the Brother version a more block-like one, similar to some found on woven fabrics a petite cousin playing with the negative space (no longer suitable for punchcard), not successfulsome repeats lined up 16X16 some “doodles” of mine from an online search adding simple shapes, 8X8 inspired by weaving drafts, 8X8 design repeata 16X16 variation14X14 8X88X816X16color reversals beginning with 8X816X1624X2432X31this design required a slightly different approach, the design was built with segments, and the final pattern cropped to 24X24, suitable for punchcards

 vertical pattern combo with other designs, repeat is 8 rows by 47stsfrom a punchcard pattern book